Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-Here is a summary of the news and history events that took place in 1979:
+Here is a summary of the top news stories and history events that happened in 1979:

 - President Jimmy Carter and Soviet leader Leonid Brezhnev signed the SALT II Treaty, which “established numerical equality between the two nations in terms of nuclear weapons delivery systems.”